 What is Universal Credit?

 Universal Credit is a government benefit payment designed to help with living costs.
 It's paid monthly (or twice a month for some people in Scotland), and it can be paid to people on a low income or who are out of work.

 Universal Credit replaces: Housing Benefit; income-related Employment and Support Allowance (ESA); income-based Jobseeker's Allowance (JSA); Child Tax Credit; Working Tax Credit; and Income Support.
 There are several stages involved in claiming Universal Credit, and usually it must be claimed online.

 Claiming Universal Credit can involve several stages, and we're here to make them easier for you.
 We can help with:

 - Quick questions - answering queries as you make your own claim

-- Support to submit your claim - setting up email and bank accounts if needed, and working through claim ‘to-dos’
+- Support to submit your claim - such as advice on how to set up email and bank accounts if needed, and working through claim ‘to-dos’

 - Support to first payment - helping you apply for additional financial support and prepare for work coach appointments

 - Evidence checking - making sure all your claim evidence is correct